schmunk42/nano/README.md

 folder.

 By default we're *adding* the src folder to the built image, see [`ADD`](https://docs.docker.com/engine/articles/dockerfile_best-practices/#add-or-copy) for details how this works.

+Files can either be taken from the `phundament/app` repo or copied from the image

+    docker cp nanousrbinde_php_1:/app/src/assets src

 ### Change configuration